-Housing Minister Phil Twyford today unveiled news standards for all rental homes in NZ
+Housing Minister Phil Twyford unveils new standards for all NZ rental homes

 New Government rules will require every rental home in New Zealand to have a heater in the living room and an extractor fan in the kitchen and bathroom.

-The new standards are part of the Government's healthy homes standards, announced by Housing Minister Phil Twyford this morning.
+The new requirements are part of the Government's healthy homes standards, announced by Housing Minister Phil Twyford this morning.

-The Green Party have welcomed the new rules, but the Green Building Council said they were not quite good enough.
+The Green Party has welcomed the new rules, but the Green Building Council said they were not quite good enough.

+National said the cost of the new rules would ultimately be born by tenants.

 The standards set minimum requirements for heating, insulation, ventilation, moisture and drainage, as well as rules to stop draughts, in all residential rental properties across the country.